openrndr/openrndr-tutorials/README.md

+This repository is abandoned.
+We no longer maintain this repository's contents.
+At this point most of the information contained in the tutorials has found a home in the [guide](https://guide.openrndr.org)

-# OPENRNDR examples
+# ~OPENRNDR examples~

-This repository contains examples that accompany the OPENRNDR guide.
+~This repository contains examples that accompany the OPENRNDR guide.~

-## Running the examples
+## ~Running the examples~

-The advised way of running the examples is to create a new project from existing sources in IntelliJ.
+~The advised way of running the examples is to create a new project from existing sources in IntelliJ.
 Examples can be launched by right-clicking on the widget next to the main() functions.
-Make sure to set the working directory to the root of the tutorials for the `data` folder to be found.
+Make sure to set the working directory to the root of the tutorials for the `data` folder to be found.~

-Alternatively you can run the samples from the command line using `./gradlew :<project-name>:run`
+~Alternatively you can run the samples from the command line using `./gradlew :<project-name>:run`~

-Note that on OSX an additional step is required.
-The JVM argument `-XstartOnFirstThread` has to be added in the run configuration.
-When running the examples from the command line this has been taken care of.
+~Note that on OSX an additional step is required.~ ~The JVM argument `-XstartOnFirstThread` has to be added in the run configuration.~ ~When running the examples from the command line this has been taken care of.~